 Everyone is talking about climate change.
 Many people are worried and want to do their bit to stop climate change.
-But how do you live climate neutral and what do you have to pay attention to?
+But how do you live a climate neutral life, and what do you have to pay attention to?

 Emissions of greenhouse gases cause global warming

-Responsible for climate change is the rise of so-called greenhouse gases in the atmosphere, which cause global warming.
+Responsible for climate change is the rise of so-called greenhouse gases in the atmosphere, which causes global warming.
 The most important greenhouse gases are carbon dioxide (CO2), methane (CH4) and nitrogen (N2).
 Their influence on global warming is called global warming potential and measured in CO2 equivalents (CO2e).
 The global warming potential quantifies the relative contribution to the greenhouse effect compared to the same amount of CO2.
 We also talk about CO2 emissions.

 According to the German Federal Environment Agency, every German produces an average of 11.61 tons of CO2 per year.
 The aim, according to the authorities, is to reduce the value to less than 1 ton per person per year.